-There has been much debate about potential routes to Chicago and the current route has challenges.
-We believe an alternative route for future High Speed Rail is on the Union Pacific Railroad via Eau Claire, WI and then south to rejoin the current Amtrak route west of Wisconsin Dells.
+There has been much debate about potential routes to Chicago, We believe an alternative route for future High Speed Rail or even a third train in this corridor is on the Union Pacific Railroad via Eau Claire, WI and then south to Madison, WI, and on to Chicago.

 Click here to view a proposed schedule ( note - this schedule proposes and extension of this service to St. Cloud and Fargo/Moorhead )

 Watch this video - produced by our partner organization in Wisconsin - Wisconsin Association of Railroad Passengers - about what this new service could look like: